opencord/service-profile/frontend/README.md

 Delete the containers and relaunch them: `make rm; make`

-Build the containers from scratch using the local XOS source tree: `make containers`
+Build the containers from scratch using the local XOS source tree: `make local_containers`

 View logs: `make showlogs`